dtcenter/MET/docs/Users_Guide/appendixC.rst

 Called "BASER" in PJC output :numref:`table_PS_format_info_PJC`

 This is the probability of an event for each forecast category :math:`p_i` (row), i.e. the conditional base rate.
-This set of measures is paired with likelihood in the likelihood-base rate factorization, see :ref:`Wilks (2011) <Wilks-2011>` for further information.
+This set of measures is paired with likelihood in the likelihood-base rate factorization, see :ref:`Wilks, 2011 <Wilks-2011>` for further information.
 This measure is calculated for each row of the contingency table.
 Ideally, the event should become more frequent as the probability forecast increases.

 .. math:: \text{Base Rate}(i) = \frac{n_{i1}}{n_{i.}} = \text{probability}(o_{i1})